 Implementation of the PP Passport for Years 7 and 8 Supports discussion with PP Champion and student about their plans, what they want to achieve and how they can supported Barrier: B E H 1-2-1 meetings for Y7 and 8 PP Champion uses these Passports and they are updated on a regular basis.
 All have a 1-2-1 plan with their PP Champion.
 Engagement of PP students in school activities.
 All taking part in at least one activity.
 Use of google.classroom to implement PP Passport was trialled late summer term 2019 & early autumn term 2019-20.
-Technicalities in how this might work need to be addressed so no further action right now.
-Personalised profiles have been completed (16.10.19) SU has met with the most vulnerable PP students in Y7.
-Parents of Y7 contacted to 'touch base' and discuss how they feel their child has coped with transition/settling in (SU) Letter to all PP students prior to the uniform sale, which allows student to buy uniform and offset this against their £100 budget for Year 7.
+It was decided to postpone PP Passport for now, and replace this with individual student profiles, led by year group 'champions'.
+Personalised profiles have been completed and students have met with their designated 'champion' at least once.
+Parents of Y7 were contacted to 'touch base' and discuss how they feel their child has coped with transition/settling in (SU) Letter to all PP students prior to the uniform sale, which allows student to buy uniform and offset this against their £100 budget for Year 7.
 Ensure there are no financial barriers to purchasing uniform that parental engagement with the school is positive before Year 7 students start school.
 Barrier: B E All PP students have the correct uniform when they start school.
 All parents have been written to by GV to introduce the PP team and to provide an overview of our strategy.
 Requests to fund uniform have been processed by the office team.
-School uniform check on Friday 27th Sept 2019 did not highlight any PP student as wearing incorrect uniform.
+School uniform check on Friday 27 th Sept 2019 did not highlight any PP student as wearing incorrect uniform.
 Inclusion department have obtained brand new uniform from an ex-supplier.
 This will help to alleviate the financial pressures associated with uniform cost.
 Priority access to parents evening appointments, prior to other students.
-Reminder emails/texts sent to PP parents about booking for events Identify through PP Champions and identify any barriers to parent attendance at school events - timing, work, transport, child care, etc. Ensure that PP parents engage with the school and are able to see all of the teachers they wish to see.
-Improve engagement of parents with school and attendance of school events.
-Barrier: B D H PP parents attendance is monitored (require a baseline to be taken) and improvement measured Baseline PP parent attendance at parents evening compared to the rest of the cohort and ascertain if there is a gap.
-Measure and improve as appropriate after this.
+Reminder emails/texts sent to PP parents about booking for events Ensure that PP parents engage with the school and are able to see all of the teachers they wish to see.
+Improve engagement of parents with school and Barrier: B D H PP parents attendance is monitored (require a baseline to be taken) and improvement measured Baseline PP parent attendance at parents evening compared to the rest of the cohort and ascertain if there is a gap.
 CP has contacted parents who had not made appointments for Y11 parents' evening via email/telephone.
 13 parents of PP students attended; 11 failed to attend.
 GV/CP have made contact with those who made an appointment yet failed to attend in the first instance.
 5.11.19 Staff bulletin 21.10.19 to remind staff about the importance of building and sustaining home/school partnership; positive email communication with parents; maximum use of house points for younger students especially.
 SU has liaised with the school office in following up which parents made parents' evening appointments but did not attend, and who did not make a parents' evening app.
 Contact with home thereafter.